-3.2.
-For certain environmental matters, ESRS refer to the concept of operational control to identify situations where information about IROs of a site, an asset or an entity under operational control but outside the financial control perimeter have to be reported.
+40. For certain environmental matters, ESRS refer to the concept of 'operational control' to identify situations where information about IROs of a site, an asset or an entity under operational control but outside the financial control perimeter have to be reported.

-Operational control - E standards definition
+Operational control - definition

-- 3. ESRS E1 paragraph 46 specifies howIn alignment with the GHG Protocol, ESRS includes the concept of operational control which is defined in Annex 2 of the Delegated Act "as the situation where the undertaking has the ability to apply direct the operational activities and relationships of the entity, site, operation or asset".

-The GHG Protocol adds that this approach for is where the undertaking has the full authority to introduce and implement the operating policies, which often implies also executing such operations. - 4.
-AR 40 of ESRS E1 also explains, in the context of GHG emissions.
-It requires including in the reported GHG emissions, the data of the , that this may happen "when the undertaking holds the license or permit to operate the assets from these associates, joint ventures, associates, unconsolidated subsidiaries (investment entities) and contractual arrangements that are joint arrangements not structured through an

-- entity (i.e., jointly controlled operations and assets), to the extent of the operational control of the undertaking over them.". - 5.
-Operational control may also apply where the undertaking is legally recognised under certain regulations (for example the EU Emissions Trading system) as an "operator" of a facility.
-This implies specific legal rights and obligations. - 6.
-The GHG Protocol (page 18) also emphasises that operational control does not mean that an undertaking necessarily has authority to make all decisions concerning an operation.
+- 41. In alignment with the GHG Protocol, ESRS include the concept of operational control, which is defined in Annex 2 of the Delegated Act as the situation where 'the undertaking has the ability to direct the operational activities and relationships of the entity, site, operation or asset'.
+The GHG Protocol adds that this is where the undertaking has the full authority to introduce and implement the operating policies, which often implies also executing such operations. - 42.
+AR 40 of ESRS E1 also explains, in the context of GHG emissions, that this happens 'when the undertaking holds the license or permit to operate the assets from these associates, joint ventures, unconsolidated subsidiaries (investment entities) and contractual arrangements.' - 43.
+Operational control may also apply where the undertaking is legally recognised under certain regulations (for example the EU Emissions Trading system) as an 'operator'2 of a facility.
+This implies specific legal rights and obligations. - 44.
+The GHG Protocol (page 18) also emphasises that operational control does not mean that an undertaking necessarily has authority to make all the decisions concerning an operation.
 For example, large capital investments may require approval of all partners that have joint financial control.
-This does not affect the determination of operational control. - 7.
-There is no definition of 'operations' in CSRD or ESRS.
-On page 23 of the GHG Protocol, it comments as follows: "The term "operations" is used here as a generic term to denote any kind of business activity, irrespective of its organizational, governance, or legal structures." - 8.
+Not having the authority to make all decisions concerning an operation does not affect the determination of operational control. - 45.
+There is no definition of 'operations' in the CSRD or the ESRS.
+On Page 23 of the GHG Protocol reads, as follows: 'The term "operations" is used here as a generic term to denote any kind of business activity, irrespective of its organizational, governance, or legal structures.' - 46.
 Assessing whether operational control exists depends on the undertaking's specific facts and circumstances, including the sector(s) where it operates, and on the types of contractual relationships prevailing in that sector(s).

-Operational control - E1, GHG emissions
+Operational control - ESRS E1, GHG emissions

-- 9. Under ESRS E1, Scope 1 and 2 GHG emissions shall include, in addition to the emissions of the parent and its consolidated subsidiaries, also the GHG emissions of sites, assets and entities under operational control as a separate line item. - 10.
-Supplementing the definition in Annex 2 of the Delegated Act, ESRS E1 paragraph 46 focusses on the treatment of entities related to the financial group (such as associates and
+- 47. Under ESRS E1, Scope 1 and 2 GHG emissions shall include, in addition to the emissions of the parent and its subsidiaries, also the GHG emissions of sites, assets and entities under operational control, as a separate line item. - 48.
+Supplementing the definition in Annex 2 of the Delegated Act, ESRS E1 paragraph 46 focusses on the treatment of entities related to the reporting group (such as associates, joint ventures and joint arrangements not structured through an entity) under operational control.
+The treatment means that the reporting is accountable for 100% of the relevant emissions rather than the relevant equity holding.